Helmuth James von Moltke: International law division of the Abwehr

 In 1939, World War II began with the German invasion of Poland.
 Moltke was immediately drafted at the beginning of the Polish campaign by the Abwehr, the High Command of the Armed Forces (Oberkommando der Wehrmacht), Counter-Intelligence Service, Foreign Division, under Admiral Wilhelm Canaris, as an expert in martial law and international public law.

 Moltke's work for the Abwehr mainly involved gathering insights from abroad, from military attachés and foreign newspapers, and news of military-political importance, and relaying this information to the Wehrmacht.
 He maintained the connection between the OKW and the Foreign Office, but above all to provide appraisals of questions of the international laws of war.
 Unusually, he chose not to wear a uniform.

-In his travels through German-occupied Europe, he observed many human rights abuses, which he attempted to thwart by insisting for Germany to observe the Geneva Convention and by local actions in creating more benign outcomes for local inhabitants, citing legal principles.
+In his travels through German-occupied Europe, he observed many human rights abuses, which he attempted to thwart by citing legal principles.
+Moltke was one of the few officials who argued for treating captured Soviet prisoners of war according to the 1929 Geneva Convention, a treaty that Germany had signed and was legally obliged to follow.
 In October 1941, Moltke wrote: "Certainly more than a thousand people are murdered in this way every day, and another thousand German men are habituated to murder....
 What shall I say when I am asked: And what did you do during that time?"
 In the same letter he said, "Since Saturday the Berlin Jews are being rounded up.
 Then they are sent off with what they can carry....
 How can anyone know these things and walk around free?"

 Moltke hoped that his appraisals could have a humanitarian effect on military actions; he was supported by anti-Hitler officers such as Canaris and Major General Hans Oster, Chief of the Central Division.
 During Nazi Germany's war with the Soviet Union, Moltke wrote a memorandum urging the Wehrmacht to follow both the Geneva Convention and the Hague Convention, in order to comply with international law and to promote reciprocal good treatment for German prisoners of war, but the recommendation was rejected by Field Marshal Wilhelm Keitel, who scribbled on the margin that "The objections arise from the military concept of chivalrous warfare".